Nika Kocharov: Circus Mircus

 According to Wiwibloggs, Kocharov was rumoured to be part of Circus Mircus, who represented Georgia in the Eurovision Song Contest 2022.
 Kocharov, along with other members of Young Georgian Lolitaz, have been listed in credits of Circus Mircus songs, and media noticed similarities in looks between Kocharov and Igor von Lichtenstein of Circus Mircus.

 Following Eurovision, Kocharov was confirmed as Igor von Lichtenstein, a member of the band.

+Personal life

+Kocharov is in a relationship with 1TV presenter Lika Evgenidze, and their first child was born in 2024.